 Instructions: Point the telescope towards Jupiter that can easily be found during winter and spring.
 The Galilean moons (Galileo Galilei discovered them around 1610) are easily seen.
 Some are larger than the Earth's moon and even larger than Mercury.
 Identify these four moons.
 Identify these four moons and document the run of the moons by means of a series of exposures.
-In case Jupiter is not observable (usually during summer and autumn), alternatively the Saturn (Lord of the Rings) and its moons can be observed.
+In case Jupiter is not observable, alternatively the Saturn (Lord of the Rings) and its moons can be observed.